heraldOfMechanus/project-flashback-ui/README.md

 Aux.
 API: https://www.programmableweb.com/api/mochi-media-flash-games

 # User Stories
-Users should be able to:
+Admin users can:
+1. Login with existing credentials
+2. Logout
+3. Navigate to Forum
+4. Create a new thread
+5. Create comments on threads
+6. View all threads
+7. View comments on threads
+8. Update thread information
+9. Delete threads
+10. View the Trivia Page
+11. Add Questions to the trivia page
+12. Update questions on the trivia page
+13. Remove questions from the trivia page.
+14. View profile page
+15. Update user information
+16. Delete users (i.e., ban them)
+Regular users can:
-1. Register a new account
+1. Register as a new user
 2. Login with existing credentials
 3. Logout
-4. Play flash games by clicking a link
-5. Post comments on flash games
-6. Add games to their list of likes
-7. Remove game from their list of likes
-8. View community forum
+4. Navigate to Forum
+5. Create new threads
-9. Create a new thread on the forum
+6. Create comments on threads
-10. Post comments to a thread on the forum
+7. Update own comments
+8. Navigate to Trivia Page
+9. Submit answer to multiple choice question
+10. Add explanation for answer
 11. View profile page
-12. Update profile/information (including profile picture)
+12. Update user information

 # Getting Started with Create React App